The forum is locked.

-|Yellow icons indicate new posts respectively topics or boards with new posts.
-In this forum, 'new' means a post has been added since your last visit.
+|Yellow icons indicate new posts or topics and boards with new posts.
+In this forum, "new" means a post has been added since your last visit.
 Even if you have just read it, it is still a new post, and will only be counted as old on your next visit to the forum.|

-|Checkmarked icons indicate that the post respectively all posts in a topic or board have been read.
+|Checkmarked icons indicate that the post or all posts in a topic or board have been read.
 Posts are counted as read once their topic had been on screen or if they're older than a set number of days.
 Since new/old and unread/read are independent concepts in this forum, posts can be new and read as well as old and unread at the same time.|

-|Indicates topics/posts that are invisible to other users, because they are waiting for approval by an administrator or moderator.|
+|Indicates posts or topics that are invisible to other users, because they are waiting for approval by a moderator.|

 For security reasons, mwForum only supports its own set of markup tags, no HTML tags.
 Available markup tags: